MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 29 - Chapter 2 - The Guild's New Recruits - The first night in their new room.md

   * *Anchor: <a name="0"></a>0*

-  * `💬`: "Exploration Team Quick Tip"
+>Exploration Team Quick Tip
+>

-  * `💬`: "You can save a record of your progress by climbing onto your bed from now on."
+>You can save a record of your progress by climbing onto your bed from now on.
+>

-  * `💬`: "So whenever you want to save your progress, just climb onto your bed."
+>So whenever you want to save your progress, just climb onto your bed.

 *Else:*